Authored by the expert who managed and guided the team behind the Australia Property Pack

 So, is now a good time?

-This is not financial or investment advice, we don't know your personal situation, and you should do your own research before making any property decisions.
+This is not financial or investment advice, because we do not know your personal situation, budget, loan terms, tax position or risk tolerance, so you should do your own research before buying.

 Is it smart to buy now in Perth, or should I wait as of 2026?